 Based on engagement, amendments were proposed for the Land Use Bylaw and Community Standards Bylaw.

 The Standing Policy Committee on Community and Protective Services considered Community Standards Bylaw amendments and a framework for Land Use Bylaw amendments on June 1, 2016.
 Council directed Administration to prepare Land Use Bylaw amendments.
-The amendments were considered by the Calgary Planning Commission on September 22, 2016 and Council will consider their recommendations on November 7, 2016.
+The amendments were considered by the Calgary Planning Commission on September 22, 2016 and Council approved their recommendations on November 7, 2016.

 What we did: Engagement summary